gitter-badger/auth-middleware/readme.md

 ## Contributing

-Ideas or contribution is welcome.
-Please send a PR or file an issue.
+Ideas, feature requests and other contribution is welcome.
+Please send a PR or create an issue.